 What is a Jumbo Home Loan?

-A Jumbo home loan, also known as a Jumbo mortgage, caters to those looking to finance properties that surpass the limits set by Conventional loan programs.
+A Jumbo home loan, also known as a Jumbo mortgage, caters to those looking to finance luxury home properties that surpass the limits set by Conventional loan programs.
 The key distinction lies in the loan amount: while Conventional home loans adhere to predefined limits, Jumbo loans extend the financing possibilities, enabling you to purchase properties that might be valued at up to $3 million dollars, depending on the loan product and the local real estate market.
 On November 30, the FHFA announced new Jumbo mortgage limits.
 Fannie Mae and Freddie Mac have adopted new loan threshold amounts for Jumbo loans in 2024.
 Most counties will require a loan amount greater than $766,550, which is a $40,350 increase from the previous year.

 Jumbo vs Conventional Loan?